Fountains of Bellagio: Fountains

 The fountains are controlled through computer programming.
 A control room overlooks the lake from a tower, and is staffed by an engineer who pushes a button to commence the fountain show.
 Water can be shot as high as 460 feet, up from 240 feet when the show debuted.
 Water is shot up using compressed air at a pressure of up to 500 pounds per square inch.
 Ten compressors are used to power the fountains.
 Wind is taken into consideration and the fountains are adjusted if necessary, to keep the show synchronized and prevent pedestrians from getting wet.

 The show uses 1,214 water nozzles, which are divided into four types: oarsmen, mini-shooters, super-shooters, and extreme-shooters.
 Oarsmen shoot water 77 feet in the air.
 The lake contains 208 oarsmen, each one capable of moving 140 gallons a minute.
 To meet the resort's opening deadline, WET subcontracted some of the work.
 The oarsmen were created by Sarcos, which was to manufacture them at a cost of $12,000 each.
 However, the cost more than doubled, due to unexpected challenges in their design and engineering.
 The oarsmen were designed to last five years, but were still in use as of 2017, thanks to maintenance and improvements made by the show's team.
 The oarsmen were mostly made of mild steel, and a tar-based coating of paint wore off after the first year.
 The team removed all the oarsmen and sandblasted them before applying powder coating.

 The lake also contains 798 mini-shooters, 192 super-shooters and 16 extreme-shooters, respectively capable of shooting water 100, 240 and 460 feet high.
 The extreme-shooters were added in 2005.
 Regular maintenance takes place on the equipment.
 For instance, barnacles are routinely sandblasted off of the fountain mechanisms.
 The attraction has 4,792 fountain lights.
 Wynn considered using colored fountain lights, before settling on white ones, which he found more elegant.
+Soft water, stored in tanks, is used for fog effects.